bastien34/lo-extension-dev/README.rst

     - create shortcut from installed extension to development files

+Note that it hasn't been tested on other system than Linux.

 WHY
 ---
-When developing for LibreOffice, it is common to often reinstall the extension to test it.
-It means compiling, uninstalling, installing.
-This tasks are time consuming.
-Beside, if you want to make modification of your code without reinstalling, you need to create some shortcuts from the installation path to your code.
+When developing for LibreOffice, it is common to reinstall an extension to test it, which means compiling, uninstalling, installing.
+These tasks are quite boring.
+Beside, after a reinstallation, you need to create again and again some symlinks from the installation path to your code.

 This command line tool helps achieving this goal.

 Installation